sync-for-science/imaging/README.md

 Whether "contained" or external, the `Endpoint` SHALL include:

-* `address` a WADO base URL from which queries about the study can be made
+* `address` a WADO-RS base URL from which queries about the study can be made
 * `connectionType` indicating DICOM Web WADO-RS with
 ```json
 {